Genia888/FitnessHub/Documentation/(Stage 4) MVP Development and Execution.md

 Replaced static HTML with dynamic generation using JavaScript.

-Added debugging logs in the console (e.g., “✅ shop.js loaded”, “📦 Products received”, etc.) to verify data flow.
+Added debugging logs in the console to verify data flow.

 # Phase 3 – Cookie, Token & Session Management